This Italian Bean soup can be made mostly with simple ingredients you probably already have in your pantry.

 If you're looking for more soup ideas, check out this homemade tomato soup recipe.
 It has a nice robust flavor because of the addition of the curry spices.
 I also have these hearty soup recipes, chicken soups and stews, and this easy one-pot Italian pasta soup.

 What's your favorite soup or stew?
 Let me know so I can try to make it, too.
+And don't forget something sweet to end the meal.
+Choose something from these Italian dessert recipes.

 Italian Bean Soup